nasa/CTF/README.md

     * Minor improvements and bug fixes.

 * CFS Plugin Changes
-    * Update SP0 Protocol and FTP Interface with changes from GSFC functional testing.
+    * Update FTP Interface with changes from GSFC functional testing.

     * Fix the use of CCDD macros in test scripts.

     * Improve argument type checking in `SendCfsCommand` instruction.

-    * Improve validation of the SP0 and Remote CFS configs. `RegisterCfs` will fail if any errors are found.

     * Change `ValidateCcsdsData` parameter from `name` to `target` to match CFS instructions.